Medical office space for lease in Austin, TX

 A commercial agent has experience helping others just like you secure a proper site that is suitable for your practice.
 Your agent also helps negotiate the terms and conditions of your contract and can answer the most important questions you have.

 Some people may think using an agent is an unnecessary added cost.
-This thought is 100% false because there’s no fee or commissioned paid by you.
+This thought is 100% false because there’s no fee or commission paid by you.

 The property management company pays the commission for our service.